Welcome to the Art Department

 - To know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

-The intent for our Art and Design curriculum clearly sits within the holistic vision of the school. “ At Trinity, we believe that we grow stronger and better so that we can serve others both in our own community and those communities attached to it, be it our neighborhood, our country or those communities in the world which require our special support.
+- The intent for our Art and Design curriculum clearly sits within the holistic vision of the school. “ At Trinity, we believe that we here to grow stronger and better so that we can serve others both in our own community and those communities attached to it, be it our neighborhood, our country or those communities in the world which require our special support.
 At Trinity, we believe we are here to develop our God-given talents”.
 It is our belief that all students have an entitlement to a creative experience that fully contributes to the well-rounded individual, and in so doing we can enhance aspiration, work within a shared climate of endeavor and a willingness to strive.

 - Best practice offers a bespoke curriculum for the individual that is co-crafted and co-owned by staff and students.
 By the end of key stage four and five our students are fully independent artists working collaboratively with their teachers.
 Their creative journey to this point clearly equips the individual to look beyond the immediate, and naturally considers their next step to KS5 and beyond.
 We believe that it is our duty to prepare all students to have the option to be part of the next generation who fully plays their role in the development of cultural capital and the world of work.
 The route on to Foundation courses and Degree is still a popular one for our students.